 Are well organized with a high level of attention to detail;

 Are familiar and comfortable working with computers (including word processors, spreadsheets, graphics programs, etc.).
 Fluency in scientific computing languages (e.g. Matlab, Python, Java, R, shell scripting) would be a plus, but certainly isn't required.

-If you would like to apply for an RA position in our lab, please send an email to email@example.com with the subject line “Yale RA application: Lastname” and containing the following information:
+If you would like to apply for an RA position in our lab, please send an email to email@example.com by September 6th 2019 with the subject line “Yale RA application: Lastname” and containing the following information:

 What is your name, email address, major (if you have one), and class year at Yale?

 Are you able to attend lab meetings in Fall Semester on Tuesdays 9:30-11:00am?

 Why are you interested in gaining research experience?

 What specific lab projects are you especially excited about, and why?
 Do you have any past experiences that make you particularly qualified for these projects?